dcasota/ollama-scripts/README.md

 pip install langchain
 ```

 The main.py of the langchain-document example loads and processes a pdf document.
-We can change the pdf weblink by changing the OnlinePDFLoader line.
+We simply change the pdf weblink by changing the OnlinePDFLoader line.
+The document proposed is from the University of Applied Sciences Northwestern Switzerland.

 ```
 # load the pdf and split it into chunks